RADINMNX2/BetterCopy/README.md

 **BetterCopy** is an auto-tuning, parallel copy engine for Windows.
 It provides a blistering-fast replacement for native file copy operations, bound directly to a global hotkey (**`Ctrl+Shift+V`**) that activates only when you focus Windows Explorer or the Desktop.

+> BetterCopy is designed to maximize speed on modern solid-state storage (NVMe, SSDs, UASP USBs).
+It does not improve copy performance on mechanical hard drives (HDDs), where the engine auto-detects seek-penalty characteristics and safely falls back to a single-threaded sequential copy to prevent disk head thrashing.

 ---

 ## ✦ The Philosophy